Can US Citizens Work in Canada?

 Canadian open work permits for US citizens

 Some US citizens could qualify for an open work permit in Canada.
 An open work permit allows you to work for any employer in Canada.
 However, don’t get too excited.
-Unfortunately, the criteria for an open work permit is exceptionally tight.
+Unfortunately, the criteria for an open work permit are exceptionally tight.
 Consider reading the following article for more information.

 Working in Canada without a work permit